Kenneth Branagh: Personal life

-From 1989 to 1995, Branagh was married to actress Emma Thompson.
-They appeared together in Fortunes of War, Look Back in Anger, Henry V, Much Ado About Nothing, Dead Again, and Peter's Friends.
-More recently, they both appeared in The Boat That Rocked, and the Harry Potter series, though with no shared scenes in either.
-During their marriage, and while directing and co-starring with Helena Bonham Carter in Mary Shelley's Frankenstein, he began an affair with Bonham Carter.
+From 1989 to 1995, Branagh was married to English actress Emma Thompson, who appeared with him in Fortunes of War, Look Back in Anger, Henry V, Much Ado About Nothing, Dead Again, and Peter's Friends.

+During their marriage, while directing and starring in Mary Shelley's Frankenstein (1994), he began an affair with his co-star Helena Bonham Carter.
 After Thompson divorced him, he and Bonham Carter were in a well-publicised relationship until 1999.

-In 2003, he married film art director Lindsay Brunnock, whom he met during the shooting of Shackleton.
+In 2003, he married film art director Lindsay Brunnock, whom he met during the shooting of Shackleton in 2002.

-Branagh has said he became "much more religious" after listening to Laurence Olivier's dramatic reading of the Bible every morning, in preparation for his role as Olivier in My Week With Marilyn.
+Branagh has said that he considers himself Irish.
+He has said that he became "much more religious" after listening to Laurence Olivier's dramatic reading of the Bible every morning in preparation for his role as Olivier in My Week with Marilyn.